microsoft/industry/telco/docs/telco-governance.md

 ## Management Group

 Given these specialized requirements and to cater for scalability for Telco industry specific scenarios in landing zones, the Azure for Telco industry reference architecture recommends the creation a new Management Group dedicated to Telco industry specific applications and services.

-Azure policies that are designed to govern and manage those applications can be assigned to ensure Telco applications are compliant, and configured with high-availability as default at this scope and subscriptions dedicated for such applications would need to be deployed under this management group.
-This new management group is depicted in figure 1 below:
+Azure policies that are designed to govern and manage those applications can be assigned to ensure Telco applications are compliant, and configured with high-availability as default at this scope.
+Subscriptions dedicated for such applications would need to be deployed under this new management group, which is depicted in figure 1 below:

 ![Management workloads](./management-group-telco.png)
 _Figure 1: Management group for business to business and business to customer applications._